Budapest —The Occupation Begins

 [7] Braham, 2016, v1, p.
 494

-[8] Starting on April 5, every Jewish person over six years of age must wear a 10 x 10 cm(3.8 x 3.8") canary yellow six-pointed star made of cloth, silk, or velvet firmly sewn on the left chest side of the outer garment.
+[8] Starting on April 5, 1944, every Jewish person over six years of age must wear a 10 x 10 cm(3.8 x 3.8") canary yellow six-pointed star made of cloth, silk, or velvet firmly sewn on the left chest side of the outer garment.

 Source: Braham, 2016, v1, p591

-It is estimated that about 3 million stars will be required.
+It is estimated that about 3 million stars would be required.
 The wearing of the yellow star, an obvious identifier of Jews, started the hunt for Jews.
 Many Jews were arrested and interned on the excuse that the color of the star was not the right canary yellow, or it was not of the prescribed size or was not sewn on the garment property.

 [11] In terms of the Allies’ bomber offensive, Hungary was now considered as part of the Balkans.
-In April, the No. 205 Group began its most significant task in the war—the aerial mining of the Danube River.
-[The No. 205 (Heavy Bomber) Group was a long-range, heavy bomber group of the Royal Air Force (RAF).]
+In April, 1944, the No. 205 Group began its most significant task in the war—the aerial mining of the Danube River.
+[The No. 205 (Heavy Bomber) Group was a long-range, heavy bomber group of the Royal Air Force (RAF).
 During WWII, the Danube served as a vital link in the German southeastern transportation system, allowing them to transport an estimated 8,000,000 tons of goods into Germany from 1942 to 1944.
-The mining began on the night of 8 April in the Yugoslavian Danube and it continued until the night of 10 September, by which time the group’s Wellingtons and Liberators had dropped a total of 1,315 mines in Hungarian, Yugoslav, and Rumanian waters.
+The mining began on the night of 8 April, 1944, in the Yugoslavian Danube and it continued until the night of 10 September, 1944, by which time the group’s Wellingtons and Liberators had dropped a total of 1,315 mines in Hungarian, Yugoslav, and Rumanian waters.

 Source: Davis, 2019, Kindle edition